U.S. CEO group says it supports carbon pricing to fight climate change

 While many Democrats support a price on carbon, the Democratic party’s 2020 platform dropped its support for a price on carbon, while backing a net-zero emissions target by 2050.

-Other oil firms and utilities to back the recommendations as part of the Business Roundtable are APE AEP.N, refiner Phillips 66 PSX.N, ConocoPhillips COP.N and Vistra VST.N.
+Other oil firms and utilities to back the recommendations as part of the Business Roundtable are APE, refiner Phillips 66, ConocoPhillips and Vistra.

 Reporting by Valerie Volcovici; Editing by Steve Orlofsky